Tourism Levy and Registration of Visitor Accommodation

 View more information: Licensing of visitor accommodation in Wales

-• October 2026 – start registering visitor accommodation across Wales
+• October 2026 – Registration of visitor accommodation across Wales begins.

-• Spring 2027 - closure of the visitor accommodation register
+• Spring 2027 - Registration period for visitor accommodation closes.

-• April 2027 – the earliest date that a levy could be introduced in any area of Wales.
-More information
+• April 2027 – The earliest date that a levy could be introduced in any area of Wales.

 Current Welsh Government estimates indicate the levy could generate around £6m per year in Gwynedd, to be reinvested into: